habibcomsats/NVFlare/docs/programming_guide/system_architecture.rst

 .. note::

-   The default storage is `FilesystemStorage<nvflare.app_common.storages.filesystem_storage.FilesystemStorage>` and is configured to use paths available in the file system to persist data.
+   The default storage is `FilesystemStorage<flare.app_common.storages.filesystem_storage.FilesystemStorage>` and is configured to use paths available in the file system to persist data.
 Other implementations can be used instead that may need to take other arguments or configurations.